wfhutch/wfhutch.github.io/about.md

 I am currently attending Nashville Software School and will graduate on December 18, 2015 as a junior full-stack developer.
 I have thoroughly enjoyed the rewarding, albeit challenging, process of learning different software technologies.
 I also enjoy the whole process of problem solving and I am eager to continue to build up my developers toolbox.

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)